-The consolidated financial statements have been audited by Moore Stephens CPA Limited, who will retire at the forthcoming AGM, and, being eligible, offer themselves for re-appointment.
+The consolidated financial statements for the year ended 31 December 2022 have been audited by Moore Stephens CPA Limited, who will retire at the forthcoming AGM, and, being eligible, offer themselves for reappointment.
 A resolution will be proposed to the Shareholders at the forthcoming AGM to re-appoint Moore Stephens CPA Limited as the external auditor of the Company.
+The Company has not changed its auditor during the past three years.

 On behalf of the Board

 Shi Wei

 Chairman